mikependon/RepoDB.NET/pages/operations/bulkinsert.md

 ### Use Case

 This method is very useful if you are inserting multiple records towards the database.
-It is high-performance in nature as it is using the real bulk operation natively from ADO.NET (via `SqlBulkCopy` class).
+It is high-performant in nature as it is using the real bulk operation natively from ADO.NET (via `SqlBulkCopy` class).

 If you are working to insert range of records from 1000 or beyond, then use this method over [InsertAll](/operation/insertall).